jonphipps/SkeletonProject/README.markdown

 # Skelton PHP 5.3 Git Project

+This is a skeleton PHP project.
+Think of it like a framework for writing PHP libraries.
+It comes ready to go with a PHP 5.3 class loader and PHPUnit for unit testing your library.
 You can copy this project by simply running the `copy` shell script from the command line inside the directory where you want to copy the skeleton to.

 Here is an example: